jesseduffield/lazygit/docs/keybindings/Keybindings_nl.md

   <kbd>W</kbd>: open diff menu
   <kbd>ctrl+e</kbd>: open diff menu
   <kbd>@</kbd>: open command log menu
+  <kbd>ctrl+w</kbd>: Toggle whether or not whitespace changes are shown in the diff view
   <kbd>}</kbd>: Increase the size of the context shown around changes in the diff view
   <kbd>{</kbd>: Decrease the size of the context shown around changes in the diff view
   <kbd>:</kbd>: voer aangepaste commando uit